jamesrayoub/dbt_bigquery_info_schema/README.md

     - RESERVATION_CHANGES
 - Incrementally builds tables (i.e. JOBS, JOBS_TIMELINE, etc.) to remove the 180 day data rentention barrier.
 - Provides insightful models to help answer questions like:
-  - If I switch from on-demand pricing to flat-rate pricing, how many slots should I reserve?
+  - If I switch from on-demand pricing to capacity-compute pricing, how many slots should I reserve?
   - Am I building/storing tables which are hardly used?

 # 🎯 How do I use the dbt package?